laravel/docs/validation.md

 <a name="rule-after-or-equal"></a>
 #### after\_or\_equal:_date_

 The field under validation must be a value after or equal to the given date.
-For more information, see the [after](#rule-after) rule.
+Dates are evaluated as in the [`after`](#rule-after) rule.

 <a name="rule-alpha"></a>
 #### alpha